The HUD 811 PRA Wait List is currently OPEN.

 What is Section 811 Project Rental Assistance?

 HUD designed the 811 program to facilitate partnerships between housing programs and supportive services that are offered in each state.
-In Georgia, HUD 811 has partnered with the Department of Behavioral Health and Developmental Disabilities (DBHDD) and the Department of Community Health (DCH) along with Qualified Referral Agents throughout the state for supportive services including determining HUD 811 eligiblity and providing guidance and tenancy support during property referral, move in and residency.
+In Georgia, HUD 811 has partnered with the Department of Behavioral Health and Developmental Disabilities (DBHDD) and the Department of Community Health (DCH).
+Qualified Referral Agents throughout the state provide continuous supportive services including determining eligibility, submitting referrals, providing guidance and tenancy supports during property referral, move in and residency.

 The Georgia HUD 811 program provides a set-aside of subsidized rental units at designated apartment buildings located around the state.
-Once an applicant is referred, a confirmation email will be sent to both the provider and the applicant.
+Once an application is submitted and reviewed, a confirmation email will be sent to the provider.
 DCA will place the applicant on a county-based housing list and will refer the applicant to a property that has a vacancy in the counties (or in surrounding counties) that they have requested.
 Position on the housing list is based on the date and time the application was received by DCA.

 Eligible individuals must meet the following initial qualifications:

-- Have an income at 30% Area Median Income or Less (extremely low income) of the county or area you wish to live.
+- Have an income at 30% Area Median Income or Less (extremely low income) of the county you wish to live.